taherelsheikh/data_science_flashcards/README.md

-<center>Data Science Flashcards </cetner>
+# Data Science Flashcards

-<center>- Flashcards to make it easy to understand and memorize *Stats, ML, and Product Metrics.*  </cetner>
+- Flashcards to make it easy to understand and memorize *Stats, ML, and Product Metrics.*
-<center>- Friends told me these cards were super helpful for interview prep </cetner>
+- Friends told me these cards were super helpful for interview prep

 <p float="left">
 <img src="flashcards-2.jpg" width="350">